-NASA fires engines of its massive moon rocket for the first time but cuts test short after an unidentified problem
+NASA cuts short first ‘hot-fire’ test of its massive moon rocket, already plagued by delays and cost overruns

 “We’re not committed to any one contractor.
 If our current contractors can’t meet this objective, then we’ll find ones that will,” he said.
 “If commercial rockets are the only way to get American astronauts to the moon in the next five years, then commercial rockets it will be.”

 Since then, NASA and Boeing have said the program has made a lot of progress, and it completed a series of tests known as the “Green Run” to prepare it for launch.
+Saturday’s engine test was to have been the culmination of that campaign, with the core stage scheduled to be shipped next month to the Kennedy Space Center to be integrated with the Orion crew capsule.
+But now the schedule is uncertain.

-Saturday’s engine test was to have been the culmination of that campaign.
-The RS-25 engines, manufactured by Aerojet Rocketdyne, unleashed a massive plume over the Gulf Coast and a rumble that could be heard miles away.
+Despite the setback, Bridenstine tried to put a positive spin on the day.

-The engines had previously flown on the space shuttle and have been repurposed for the SLS.
-Combined the engines served in 21 shuttle missions, including one from 1998.
-Two of the engines were a part of the very last space shuttle mission in 2011.
+“I just want to say the amount of progress that we’ve made here today is remarkable,” he said.
+“And no, this is not a failure.
+This is a test, and we tested today in a way that is meaningful, where we’re going to learn more and more and we’re gonna we’re going to make adjustments, and we’re gonna fly to the moon."